 We realise that mentioning Sydney lockdown pop-up Fat Belly Jack’s is perhaps dangerous.
 Those within its delivery range are likely to become attached to the Nashville fried chicken takeaway joint only to have them disappear when things return to the norm.
 Well, our mentality is more so leaning towards—let’s force them to find a permanent spot here in Sydney.

 Originally from Brisbane, Fat Belly Jack’s was established by Sydneysider Ben Kagan, who has brought a limited menu home to keep us fed and happy during this lockdown period.
-Currently operating out of recently opened Bar Nina on Stanley Street, the burger joint is offering a small but killer menu.
+Currently operating out of The Marly in Newtown, the burger joint is offering a small but killer menu.
 The three options are a traditional Nashville fried chicken (or tofu) burger with oak lettuce and red-eye mayo, a Kentucky, southern-style fried chicken burger with American cheese, Kentucky BBQ sauce and sweet mayo, or something completely different with truffle aioli, Kentucky slaw, bacon chunks, and Swiss cheese.
 This may disappear as quickly as it arrived, so make sure you order ASAP.
+Check out the pop-up's opening hours and more here.

 Flying Tong has a simple tagline: “chicken x beer”.
 Tick, tick.
 Drink choices range from Korean beers on tap to Inner West local craft brews and from traditional soju to unfiltered rice wine.
 But make sure you leave plenty of room for some fried chicken.
 As always, you can’t go wrong with some original Korean fried chicken in all its golden, crispy goodness.
-But if you’re ordering to share, shake things up with soy garlic, with sesame seed and spring onion, spicy bomb with chilli flakes and coriander, or sweet chilli with crushed peanut and parsley.
+But if you’re ordering to share, shake things up with soy garlic, sesame seed, and spring onion, "spicy bomb" with chilli flakes and coriander, or sweet chilli with crushed peanut and parsley.

 Need something sweet?
 Here's where to find Sydney's best vanilla slice.

-Image credit: Butter, Butter, Suzie Dukes, Belles, Super Nash Brothers, Wing Shack, Stockmans BBD, Ume Burger, El Jannah, Sandoitchi, Goodfields, Johnny Bird, Hot Star, Fat Belly Jack's
+Image credit: Thirsty Bird Butter, Honey, Kitty Gould, Super Nash Brothers, Johnny Bird, Thirsty Bird, Redfern Surf Club, Newy Fried Chicken, Wing Shack, Suzie Duke's, Stockmans BBD, Ume Burger, El Jannah, Sandoitchi, Hot Star, Fat Belly Jack's